middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 <br><br>
 This exhibition seeks to look at those elements in the evolution of law reporting that have brought about the document we recognise today.

+## Plea Rolls

+The law report as we know it would not emerge until the 19th century, but records of legal proceedings existed from much earlier.
+Plea Rolls were hefty rolls of parchment that formally recorded pleadings.
+The record-keeping was divided by the four legal terms and written in Latin.
+<br><br>
+The aim of the rolls was to record decisions to prevent subsequent litigation on the same matter, a process we now know as res judicata.
+Though useful, what was lacking in the plea rolls was the reasoning behind the recorded decisions, something that would begin to make a presence in later reporting.

 ## The Year Books